SomilKSharma/StateWiseInvestmentPlanner/README.md

 3. https://data.gov.in
 4. https://hdr.undp.org/data-center/human-development-index#/indicies/HDI

-Our hypothetical variable for promoitng investment has no statistical correlation with real life examples.
+Our hypothetical variable for promoting investment has no statistical justification with real life examples.
-But has developed taking into consideration various factors that are focused upon by NITI Ayog in order to promote investement in the states.
+But it has been developed taking into consideration various factors that are focused upon by NITI Ayog and DIIPT in order to promote investement in the states.